 How to get involved: Inquiries should be sent to Adam Zsarnóczay <adamzs@stanford.edu>.

-Developer Liaison: Sang-ri Yi (UC Berkeley) and Aakash Bangalore Satish (UC Berkeley)
+Developer Lead: Sang-ri Yi (UC Berkeley)

 How to get involved: Inquiries should be sent to Sang-ri Yi <yisangri@berkeley.edu>.